byrkbrk/unet-implementation/README.md

 ![input-label-pair](./images-for-readme/input-label-pair.png)

+## Test dataset and predictions

-## Similarly, our test dataset contains 30 images.
+Similarly, our test dataset contains 30 images.
 Some inputs from the test dataset and the corresponding predictions are as follows:

 ![test-images](./images-for-readme/test-images.png)